Health & Education

 You can find more informative articles in our section on Health & Education.
 While you're here be sure to check out our Curated Amazon Store.

-Veterinarians in Washington
+Veterinarians in Oregon

 When looking for a horse veterinarian, prioritize their experience with horses, relevant certifications, good horse handling skills, a confident and calm demeanor, access to specialists for complex cases, a clear communication style, and positive recommendations from other horse owners in your area; also consider their availability, practice setup, and pricing structure to ensure they fit your needs.